scala-ide/scalariform/README.rst

 Integration with sbt
 --------------------

-`sbt-scalariform`_, written by Olivier Michallat, provides an sbt plugin contributing formatting actions for sbt 0.7.x.
+A version for sbt >= 0.13.x has been written by Peter Vlugter: https://github.com/daniel-trinh/sbt-scalariform

-A version for sbt >= 0.13.x has been written by Peter Vlugter: https://github.com/sbt/sbt-scalariform
+Please see https://github.com/sbt/sbt-scalariform for older versions of sbt.

 Integration with Eclipse
 ------------------------